|Product Type||Shipped Product|

 304 STAINLESS ALLEN HEAD INTAKE BOLTS ARE USED ON ALL OUR ENGINES.

-We are offering three cam choices listed below in this engine.
+We are offering several cam choices listed below in this engine.
 Read the specs carefully.

 Cam Choice #1